 A 2ⁿᵈ line of defense, like this one, might not work for all cases and/or users, but when primary defense layer fails it might just save your life.
 Or cookies.

 Speaking of stealing cookies… this is exactly how it works.

-Yet another 2ⁿᵈ line of defense is built right into your browser if you use Chrome or Internet Explorer, or Edge.
+Yet another 2ⁿᵈ line of defense was built right into your browser if you used Chrome or Internet Explorer, or Edge.
 It's not built into Firefox, but again, it's not a primary defense layer.
+It was removed from Chrome, Chromium, Edge in version 78.
 The XSS auditor, or XSS filter, prevents the reflected variant of XSS.

 X-XSS-Protection: 1; mode=block

 You can control the XSS filter by the